andybalham/blog-source-code/blog-posts/adventures-with-xray-part-2.md

 ## Adding X-Ray

-Adding X-Ray to our application involves the following steps.
+Adding X-Ray to the application involved the following steps.

 1. Enable tracing via CDK
     - Lambda functions
     - Step functions
 1. Wrap SDK clients
-    - EventBridge - done (Is it worth mentioning simplicity working in our favour here?)
+    - EventBridge

-Enabling tracing on the Lambda functions is as straightforward as adding the following line to the default properties for all Lambda functions in the application.
+Enabling tracing on the Lambda functions was as straightforward as adding the following line to the default properties for all Lambda functions in the application.

 ```TypeScript
 export const NODE_DEFAULT_PROPS = {